 Our team of experienced lawyers of qualified Solicitors and Chartered Legal Executives are here to help you plan for your and your family's future.
 You can talk to us in strict confidence and we pride ourselves on handling all work in a considerate and timely manner.

 We specialise in Inheritance Disputes and understand how distressing it can be to pursue a claim when you have lost a loved one and are in dispute with your surviving family members.
 We will fight your corner in a sympathetic and caring manner.

-We offer an entirely FREE CASE REVIEW where we will discuss your specific circumstances with you and sicuss your options icluding ways in which your case could be funded, icluding through a No Win No Fee Agreement.
+We offer an entirely FREE CASE REVIEW where we will discuss your specific circumstances as well as your options going forward including ways in which your case could be funded, such as through a No Win No Fee Agreement.